kylehh/kylehh.github.io/_posts/2024/24-10-08-Medusa-Eagle.md

         base_model_name_or_path='./min_llama',
     )
 ```
+### 1.2 Training

-For Medusa 1, the training would fix the original model but find loss from all Medusa heads (The original output is ignored, that's why starts from $t+1+1$)
+For Medusa 1, the training would fix the original model but find loss from all Medusa heads (The original output is ignored, that's why starts from $t+1+1$).
+Medusa 2 would train for LLM backend as well.
 ```python
 # medusa/train/train.py
 def compute_loss(self, model, inputs, return_outputs=False):